 S: Absolutely.
 Thank you very much for your time, we appreciate it.

 Thank you once again to Dr Celeste for joining in with our International Women’s Day festivities.
 Ready for some more?
-Be sure to check out our special Identity Talks podcast episodes on Soundcloud, and read all about where we’re at with women in tech.
+Be sure to check out our special Identity Talks podcast episodes on Soundcloud, and get in touch to find out more about where we’re at with women in tech.